I hate it.

 The scream came out of the blue, shocking me as much as it shocked everyone else.
 I couldn’t help myself though.
 Her perseveration was never-ending.
 “No school on Monday!”
 “No school on Monday!”
 “No. School.
 On.
 Monday!”
 And then the hiccupping crying came.
 Followed by hugs and “I’m sorry, Mommy,” and “I don’t like sighing.”
 And then came the guilt.
 The guilt of having screamed at Debbie for something she could not help because many times she has trouble getting out what she needs to say.
 The guilt of not being able to remain calm despite knowing she feels lousy due to cough and cold.
 Tonight, I was guilty of not having enough patience to deal with perseveration and autism.

 No excuses.
 Just guilt and remorse and sadness and tears.
-Then the calm.
-Vince came downstairs to act as a barrier to keep us apart, but Debbie wouldn’t let him.
+Then the calm came.
+Vince came downstairs to be the barrier to keep us apart.
+She wouldn’t let him.
 She came to me.
 She hugged me.
 She told me she loved me.
 I hugged her.
 I told her I loved her.
-Vince remained, leery that the storm might once again rear its ugly head.
+Vince remained leery that the storm might once again rear its ugly head.
 I gave her tea, Trazodone, and Tylenol.
 She took deep breaths.
-I closed my eyes and took deep breaths.
+I closed my eyes and I took deep breaths.
 She finally communicated.
 Her head hurt.
 Her throat hurt.
 She sniffled and wiped her nose on a napkin.
 She drank her tea and we went upstairs.

-“Do you want me to lie down with you and rub your back, Deb?”
+“Do you want me to lay down with you and rub your back, Deb?”